 Name of Clinical Faculty: To be determined.
 Each student will be assigned a Clinical Instructor (CI) by the Center Coordinator of Clinical Education (CCCE) at the facility.
 The CI must meet the minimum requirements for licensure, clinical experience, and preparation for clinical teaching (See BSC PTA Clinical Education Handbook).
 CIs may be either a physical therapist or a physical therapist assistant.
 When the CI is a PTA the PT(s) who provide supervision to the PTA CI are also involved in the clinical experience and the student becomes part of the PT/PTA team.

-Names of Academic Faculty: Eileen Small, PTA, ACCE Degree(s): AS
+Academic Faculty: Kristen Forget, PTA, ACCE Degree(s): AS

-Jack Burkinshaw, PTA Degree(s): AS, BS
+Jack Burkinshaw, PTA, ACCE Degree(s): AS, BS

-Office location: 31 St. James Ave.
-Office Hours: by appointment
+Office Location: 31 St. James Ave.

+Office hours: by appointment